 Trusts have been created for a number of reasons in an effort to minimise overall tax liability.
 The end result is the constant growth of a trust as a tool for international tax planning as well as a vehicle for business structuring and asset protection.
 Since 1992, when Cyprus enacted the International Trusts Law, Cyprus proved a favourable jurisdiction for the creation and establishment of International Trusts.

 Concept and the Parties of the Trust/ Requirements to create a valid Cyprus International TrustA person being either an individual or a company ('the trustee') is required to hold and manage various assets ('the trust fund') in its name for the benefit of other persons ('the beneficiaries').
 The composition of a Trust is made up from the following parties:

 - The settlor (or Grantor, Trustor, Trust Maker) – A settlor is a person who has put property into the trust; the person who creates/expresses the intention to create the Trust.
 Property is normally put into the trust when it is created, but it can also be added at a later date.
 It can act as a beneficiary or a trustee but is not a permanent resident of Cyprus.
 The Settlor has the right to reserve some powers, such as to revoke or amend the trust or to remove and appoint trustees.

-- The beneficiary - A beneficiary is anyone who benefits from the property held in the trust ('trust fund').
+- The beneficiary – A beneficiary is anyone who benefits/receiving the benefits from the property held in the trust ('trust fund').
 It can be either the settlor or the trustee and is not a permanent resident of Cyprus (charitable institutions are excluded).
 The identity of all the beneficiaries must be ascertained or ascertainable at the time of setting up the trust.

-- The trustee - Trustees are the legal owners of the trust property (for the benefit of the beneficiary).
+- The trustee – Trustees are the legal owners of the trust property (for the benefit of the beneficiary).
 They are legally bound to look after the property of the trust in a particular way and for a particular purpose.
 Trustees administer the trust and in certain circumstances make decisions about how the property in the trust is to be used. to comply with the terms of the trust.
 The terms of a trust are set in the Settlement of Trust, also referred to as Trust Deed or Trust Instrument.
 Any action taken by a trustee that contravenes the terms of the trust deed is a 'breach of trust' and makes the trustee personally liable for the full extent of any loss incurred.
 At least one trustee is resident in Cyprus (a Cyprus IBC or a partnership).

 Advantages of Using a Cyprus International Trust

-- Dividends, interest or any other type of income received from a Trust by a Cyprus International Business Company are also exempted from income tax or withholding tax
+- Dividends, interest, royalties or any other type of income received from a Trust by a Cyprus International Business Company are also exempted from income tax or withholding tax

 - A Trust is not subject to estate duty in Cyprus